Watch movies & TV online

 All the newest games consoles are capable of streaming TV and films when connected to the internet (either via Wi-Fi or via an Ethernet cable straight from your router).

-The streaming services available to you will depend on your console, but you can watch the biggies such as Netflix and Amazon Prime Video on PS4 or Xbox One.
-However, you can't watch Netflix or Amazon Prime Video on Nintendo Switch, so it's best to check first if you plan on doing this.
+The streaming services available to you will depend on your console, but you can watch the biggies such as Netflix and Amazon Prime Video on PS3, PS4 and PS5, or Xbox One and Xbox Series X and Series S. However, you can't watch Netflix or Amazon Prime Video on Nintendo Switch, so it's best to check first if you plan on doing this.